 Greetings.
 I'm Jonathan Alexander, a writer, scholar, and educator.
 Originally from New Orleans, Louisiana, I now live with my husband and our cat in Southern California.

-As a writer, I work as a reviewer and cultural critic, focusing on young adult fiction, science fiction media, queer writers and culture, and memoir.
+As a writer, I work as a reviewer and cultural critic, focusing on young adult fiction, science fiction media, queer writers and culture, the politics of literacy, and memoir.
 I am also the YA section editor for the Los Angeles Review of Books, to which I'm a frequent contributor.